 Economic Forecast and Career Outlook

-The BLS predicts 6% job growth for multimedia artists and animators, which would include computer artists, throughout the 2014-2024 decade.
-In 2015, the BLS reported that median annual earnings for salaried multimedia artists and animators were $63,970.
+The BLS predicts an 8% job growth for multimedia artists and animators, which would include computer artists, throughout the 2016-2026 decade.
+In 2017, the BLS reported that median annual earnings for salaried multimedia artists and animators were $70,530.

 You can also look into these options for artistic careers:

 Somewhat similar to the work a computer artist performs, a graphic designer also utilizes computer software to create and manipulate images for commercial and marketing purposes.
 Graphic designers also determine the visual layout, format text, select colors and make sure the overall message of the design is clearly expressed.
 To enter this profession, a bachelor's degree in graphic design or a related field is normally required, and a professional portfolio showcasing quality work is necessary.
-According to the BLS, over 3,000 new jobs will be created in the field of graphic design during the 2014-2024 decade.
-These workers should expect to earn a median annual wage of $46,900, based on BLS figures from May of 2015.
+According to the BLS, around 11,100 new jobs will be created in the field of graphic design during the 2016-2026 decade.
+These workers could expect to earn a median annual wage of $48,700, based on BLS figures from May of 2017.

 For those who possess artistic talent but who may not want to use computers to produce their artwork, a fine artist career may be the right option.
 Fine artists use mediums such as clay, paint, pencils, textiles, and metal to create a piece of art that expresses ideas and emotions.
 Formal education is not required, but many artists choose to enroll in college art courses to perfect their techniques and explore new avenues.
-As shown in BLS data from 2015, fines artists received a median income of $45,080, and these professionals are expected to experience job growth of 2% between 2014 and 2024.
+As shown in BLS data from 2017, fines artists received a median income of $49,520, and these professionals are expected to experience a job growth of 7% between 2016 and 2026.